MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/term-collections/keys-keyboard-shortcuts.md

 --|--
 **Alt**|Capitalize.
 Use to refer to the *Alt key*.
 **Application key**|Capitalize.
 Use *the Application key* to refer to the key that opens a shortcut menu containing commands related to a selection.
 **arrow keys, direction keys, directional keys, movement keys**|Arrow keys are labeled only with an arrow.
-Refer to similar keys on the numeric keypad as *the arrow keys on the numeric keypad*.<br /><br />Use sentence capitalization to refer to a specific arrow key: *the Left arrow key, the Right arrow key, the Up arrow key, or the Down arrow key*.
+Refer to similar keys on the numeric keypad as *the arrow keys on the numeric keypad*.<br /><br />Use sentence capitalization to refer to a specific arrow key: *the Left arrow key, the Right arrow key, the Up arrow key,* or *the Down arrow key*.
 It’s OK to use *arrow key* as a general term for any single arrow key.
-Include *the* and *key* in references to a specific arrow key except in key combinations or key sequences.<br /><br />Don’t use *direction keys*, *directional keys*, or *movement keys*.<br /><br />Use specific names to refer to other navigational keys, such as *Page up*, *Page down*, *Home*, and *End*.
+Include *the* and *key* in references to a specific arrow key except in key combinations or key sequences.<br /><br />Don’t use *direction keys, directional keys,* or *movement keys*.<br /><br />Use specific names to refer to other navigational keys, such as *Page up, Page down, Home,* and *End*.
 **asterisk (*), star**|Use *asterisk* to refer to the \* symbol.<br /><br />An asterisk is used to indicate multiplication in a programming language or as a wildcard character representing one or more characters.<br /><br />It’s OK to use *star* to refer to the key on a phone keypad.
 **at sign (@)**|	Pronounced *at*.
 In most cases, don’t spell out.
 **Back**|	Capitalize.
-Use to refer to the *Back key*, which performs the same action as the Back button in a browser.
+Use to refer to the *Back key,* which performs the same action as the Back button in a browser.
 **Backspace**|	Capitalize.
 Use to refer to the *Backspace key*.
 **backtab**|	Don’t use to refer to the Shift+Tab keyboard shortcut.
 **Break caps**|	Use sentence capitalization.
 Use to refer to the *Break caps key*.